-Completed Conference Attendance Form (Form 10.12) claims for reimbursement of expenditures, along with any required receipts and other documentation, must be "Received" by the Accounts Payable Branch no later than 4:30 P.M., June 30, 2006.
-This includes resubmission of claims that were previously returned because of insufficient funds, incomplete forms, etc. See Office of the Superintendent Bulletin No. Q-15 "Guidelines for Attendance at Conferences, Conventions, or Meetings," for instructions on preparing these forms.
+Completed Conference Attendance Form (Form 10.12) claims for reimbursement of expenditures, along with any required receipts and other documentation, must be "Received" by the Accounts Payable Branch no later than 4:30 P.M., June 29, 2007.
+This includes resubmission of claims which were previously returned because of insufficient funds, incomplete forms, etc. See Office of the Superintendent Bulletin No. Q-15 "Guidelines for Attendance at Conferences, Conventions or Meetings," for instructions in preparing these forms.